GoogleCloudPlatform/compute-cassandra-python/README.md

 ACID-compliant database like MySQL or PostgreSQL.
 To learn much more about Cassandra, you can also reference the material published by Datastax on their [resources page](http://www.datastax.com/resources).
-This guide was developed using Datastax's Cassandra Community Edition.
+This guide was developed using Datastax's [Community Edition](http://www.datastax.com/docs/quick_start/cassandra_quickstart) for Debian.

 Google Compute Engine (GCE) is a very good match for Cassandra users.
 Some of